PsyAgent: Constructing Human-like Agents Based on Psychological Modeling and Contextual Interaction: Experiments

 \subsection{Settings}

-We instantiate a synthetic bank of persona–context examples by crossing the eight \emph{MSC} arenas (Working Interactions; Family Interactions; Friendship \& Informal Socialization; Interactions with Strangers; Solitary Reflection \& Intrapersonal Discourse; Romantic and Intimate Communication; Learning and Intellectual Engagement; Public Communication \& Presentation) with the four \emph{IS} domains.
-For each target Big Five vector, we discretize each trait to the set \{0,20,40,60,80,100\}, $6^5=7{,}776$ configurations; for every configuration we generate five independent instances, yielding $7{,}776\times 5=38{,}880$ samples in total.
-All data are produced in a \emph{zero-shot} manner with a task-specific prompt; no manual post-editing is applied.
-Evaluation follows the percentile-space metrics in Section~\ref{sec:metrics}: ProfileAcc, $\text{MAE}_5$, $\text{RMSE}_5$, and cosine similarity.
-For computational economy on large banks, each test run uses a uniform random subset of \(1{,}000\) Big Five configurations.
+\paragraph{Dataset and evaluation protocol.} We cross the eight MSC arenas with the four IS domains.
+For each target Big Five vector, we discretize each trait to \{0,20,40,60,80,100\}, yielding $6^5=7{,}776$ configurations.
+For every configuration, we generate five independent instances, yielding $38{,}880$ samples.
+All data are produced in a zero-shot manner with fixed templates and no manual post-editing.
+Evaluation follows the percentile-space metrics in Sec.~\ref{sec:metrics}: ProfileAcc, $\mathrm{MAE}_5$, $\mathrm{RMSE}_5$, and cosine similarity.
+For computational economy, each test run uses a uniform random subset of $1{,}000$ Big Five configurations.

-\paragraph{Data Generation Details.} We use \texttt{llama3\_3\_70B} to synthesize the corpus with \texttt{max\_new\_tokens} \(=512\) to cap per-sample length (a single instance conditions on 12 fields: 8 MSC arenas and 4 IS domains).
-We set \(\texttt{temperature}=0.85\) and \(\texttt{top\_p}=0.95\) to promote stylistic and content diversity across the five replicates per Big Five configuration.